GiliSoft USB Lock

 Why USB Lock Instead of USB Encryption or File Lock Pro?

-USB Lock is for device control, not file encryption
+Use USB Lock for endpoint device control

 Common USB Control Use Cases

-Block unauthorized USB drives on office PCs
+Block unauthorized USB drives

 Stop unknown flash drives and external disks from becoming an uncontrolled path for copying files out of business computers.

-Allow approved devices and block everything else
+Allow approved devices only

-Reduce USB data leakage on shared and office PCs
+Protect shared and office PCs

 USB Lock FAQ